 - sign in to track and trace using a QR code at reception or fill it out manually.

 These meetings are face to face in the city centre at Quaker Meeting House.
 The rooms are well ventilated, if you come to a session it is advised to wear extra clothing or bring a blanket.
 We need the cooperation of all members to make it as safe as possible so sessions never stop again.
 These have run for several weeks already.

-All chairs will be 2 metres apart, in reality most people in the room will be a lot further than 2 metres apart.
-If you cannot wear a face covering please inform us in advance.
+All chairs will be 1.5 metres apart (picture is 2 metres apart), If you cannot wear a face covering please inform us in advance.
 It is strongly advised to wear face coverings - we believe this and ventilation reduce aerosol transmission by about 70% allowing us to run sessions.
 The venue will ask for evidence of exemption on entry.

 Please be respectful of other members and of volunteers, they are volunteers and they do not make the 'rules' that is imposed by the venue and mostly as a result of government laws.

 Tea and coffee, usually at 11am, are £1 to be paid in cash to the venue if you would like one during the break.